• Seit 1999 online

 The legalities of wild camping in Europe

 In most European countries, wild camping is mainly prohibited.
-However, this doesn’t mean that there are no opportunities to offer an adventure holiday in the great outdoors.
-Let’s start first with the countries where it IS legal to pitch a tent and sleep under the stars.
+However, this doesn’t mean there are no opportunities to offer an adventure holiday in the great outdoors.
+Let’s start with the countries where it IS legal to pitch a tent and sleep under the stars.
 These include countries like Sweden, Norway, Ireland, Estonia, Latvia and Spain.
-You may pitch a tent in these countries and leave it standing on the same spot for several days.
+You may pitch a tent in these countries and leave it standing in the same spot for several days.
 This general permission only refers to state land and not private property.

 Wild camping in Spain